alphagov-mirror/csw-client-role/README.md

 This statement allows us to check whether KMS is managed by AWS or using a Customer Managed Key (CMK).
 In the case of CMK use the check ensures that the customer keys are regularly rotated.

+### Statements 10 - rds DescribeDBInstances

+This statement allows us to check whether DB instances managed by RDS are encrypted.